 Offering world-class print and digital resources, Happy Pals is available for grades 1-6.
 In each level, students learn to recognize about 300 Chinese characters and write 200 Chinese characters.
 These words are mainly selected from the frequently-used characters, which are commonly found in newspapers, magazines and children’s publications.
 At the end of the series, students will be equipped with the knowledge of around 1800 Chinese characters, meeting international benchmarks HSK Level 4 and comparable to ACTFL Guidelines Advanced Low Level and IB Chinese B Standard Level.
 This further propels students to be confident and eloquent Chinese learners.

-The teacher resource package includes a Teacher’s Guide (PDF), Happy Practice (PDF) for enrichment and assessment, and access to comprehensive digital resources complementing the print textbook.
+The teacher resource package includes a Teacher’s Guide (PDF), and access to comprehensive digital resources complementing the print textbook.

 Happy Pals includes a dedicated digital resource portal developed by the Ministry of Education Singapore, which plays a crucial role in pupils’ language learning.
 Corresponding to the main sections of the print books (Oracy Theatre, Pinyin Castle and Literacy Playground), the rich audio-visual resources can be used during classroom teaching to enhance students learning experience.
 Digital tools targeted at listening, speaking, reading and writing skills enable students to conduct self-directed learning and consolidate their understanding after class.